dcwbrown/OBSOLETE-olang/README.md

  - While working on Vishap Oberon I have been using the name 'olang' rather than 'voc', partly to avoid mixing up binary files, and partly because I had not (re)reached compatability with voc.
 Since I reckon I'm close to complete, I have now parameterised the code to allow any file name for the compiler and install dir, and switched it back to 'voc' by default. src/tools/make/configure.c line 12 specifies the name that will be built.

- - Oberon TYPE sizes are the same as voc, that is
-  - CHAR - always 8 bit
-  - SHORTINT - always 8 bit
-  - INTEGER - 16 bit on 32 bit systems, 32 bit on 64 bit systems.
-  - LONGINT - 32 bit on 32 bit systems, 64 bit on 64 bit systems.

- I did experiment with making INTEGER always 32 bit and LONGINT always 64 bit (i.e. even on 32 bit platfroms), but soon found that the libraries assume 16 bit INTEGER and 32 bit LONGINT all over the place.
-This experimental behaviour is still available by uncommenting the '#define LARGE' on src/tools/make/configure.c line 14.
+ - I experimented with making INTEGER always 32 bit and LONGINT always 64 bit (i.e. even on 32 bit platfroms), but soon found that the libraries assume 16 bit INTEGER and 32 bit LONGINT all over the place.
+This experimental behaviour is still available by uncommenting the '#define LARGE' in src/tools/make/configure.c line 14.

-#####Machine size
+#### Machine size issues

 I don't see any really good solutions to different machine sizes.
 Existing code, such as the libraries, assumes that INTEGER is 16 bit and LONGINT is 32 bit and so is broken on 64 bit builds of voc.

 Looking at the voc source I see an unfinished implementaton of built-in types INT8, INT16, INT32 and INT64.
-Since this code is neither complete nor tested and I have not retained it in updated code.
+Since this code is neither complete nor tested and I have not retained where it has been in the way of changes.

-So maybe completing the implementation of INTxx could help, but it does not solve (for example) the need for a type that always matches address size.
+Could the implementation of INTxx help?
+It does not solve (for example) the need for a type that always matches address size.
 Nor does it provide unsigned types.
 Implementation of low level memory management ideally needs both.

 Wirth's latest spec includes a BYTE type (not SYSTEM.BYTE, just BYTE) that behaves as an unsigned 8 bit integer, for use in low level code.
 BYTE thus avoids the need for SYSTEM.VAL when manipulating 8 bit unsigned numeric values, making code easier to write and, more importantly, easier to read.
 A BYTE type would be useful for microcontroller C support.
 So I believe it makes sense to add Wirths's BYTE to voc.
+(I have not done so yet).

 Linux/Unix specifies many API datatypes and structure fields in terms of named C numeric types, with the result that they vary in size between implementations.
 This is perhaps the strongest driving force for adding support for various numeric types to voc - but they would better match the C types than be of fixed size.